Brampton GO Station: Services

 The GO Transit Kitchener line trains operate between Toronto Union Station and Kitchener, with many trips terminating in Mount Pleasant or Georgetown.
-As of 2019, train service operates on weekdays only with up to 3 trains per hour in the peak direction, and one train per hour at other times.
-On weekends, GO bus service operates to Toronto from the adjacent Brampton Bus Terminal.
+As of April 8, 2023, train service operates on weekdays and weekends with up to 3 trains per hour in the peak direction on weekdays, and one train per hour on weekday off-peak periods and weekends.
+Weekend service to the station first began on April 8, 2023.

-The GO train service starts at 5:46 and the final train leaves at 23:16.

 Via Rail Corridor intercity trains operate west to Stratford, London, and Sarnia, and east to Toronto Union Station.

 Between 1982 and 2004, Brampton was an intermediate stop on the International Limited, a joint Via Rail and Amtrak service between Chicago and Toronto.

 The Downtown Brampton Terminal serves GO buses to Yorkdale, York Mills and Union stations in Toronto, Orangeville and Guelph, as well as Brampton Transit local buses.

-Travellers can either buy E-Tickets from gotransit.com or tap their PRESTO cards for a discounted fare to the PRESTO Fare Payment Device.

-Go also allows travellers to purchase passes: